dawsonbooth/slippi-search/README.md

 # Installation

-With <a href="https://nodejs.org/en/download/">Node.js</a> installed, simply run the following command to add the package to your project.
+With [Node.js](https://nodejs.org/en/download/) installed, simply run the following command to add the package to your project.

 ```bash
 npm install slippi-search
 ```

-This will also add Project Slippi's <a href="https://github.com/project-slippi/slp-parser-js">slp-parser-js</a> as a dependency.
+This will also add Project Slippi's [slp-parser-js](https://github.com/project-slippi/slp-parser-js) as a dependency.

 # Usage